soukoku/ntwain/README.md

 # TWAIN dotnet library

-NOTE: This is a rewrite test that internally uses [twaincs](https://github.com/twain/twain-cs) from the TWAIN Working Group.
+NOTE: This is a rewrite test that internally uses parts of [twaincs](https://github.com/twain/twain-cs) from the TWAIN Working Group.
 It doesn't fully work yet.
 Use V3 branch for the current version.